Your Tax Refund and Chapter 7 Bankruptcy

 Since the tax refund is clearly an asset, it is important to understand how to protect that asset.
 The Licata Bankruptcy Firm has the experience and knowledge to properly advise clients how to protect their tax refunds to the fullest extent of the law.

-A knowledgeable bankruptcy attorney will understand the limitations of your applicable exemptions and offer proper bankruptcy planning if necessary.
+A knowledgeable bankruptcy attorney in Springfield will understand the limitations of your applicable exemptions and offer proper bankruptcy planning if necessary.

 Sometimes the best advice is to spend your refund prior to filing.
 If this is your intent, it is strongly advised you discuss your plans with your bankruptcy attorney.